arfurlaneto/yup-locale-pt/README.md

 [Ler em Português](README.pt-br.md)

 ## Flavors
-There are "flavors" of translation:
+There are three "flavors" of translation:
 - `pt`  is the default translation of Yup's `locale.js` file.
-Example: *'name is required'*.
+Example: *'name must be exactly 20 characters'*.
 - `ptForm` is optimized to be shown in form fields.
 It does not repeat the field name and is formatted like a sentence.
-Example: *'The field is required'*.
+Example: *'The field must be exactly 20 characters.'*.
+- `ptShort` is like `ptForm`, but shorter.
+Example: *'Must be exactly 20 characters.'* .

 ## Usage
 Install with npm ...